smallpondtom/LiftAndLearn.jl/docs/src/manual/Options.md

     \frac{dw}{dt} &= \epsilon (v + a - bw)
 \end{align*}
 ```
 Additionally, if we lift this system, it becomes a lifted system of 3 variables.
-For the `var` you can define the number of unlifted state variables `N=2` and the number of lifted state variables `Nl=3`.
+For the `VariableStructure` you can define the number of unlifted state variables `N=2` and the number of lifted state variables `Nl=3`.

 ```@docs
-vars
+VariableStructure
 ```

 ### Data Info